E-Jhay22/Emed-App/README.md

 ## Notes
 - If password reset email is used, the app shows a reset screen after opening the link.

-- For production signing, set up a keystore and `android/key.properties`.
+Made by COZEN

-Made by Elmer Jhay T.
+Zapata, Elmer Jhay
+Pagcu, Carl Gaebriel
+Reyes, Justine Kevin
+Manusig, Charles Jansen